the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 A blue line follows the mouse showing the value of the highlighted line at each point.

 *Time slice selection (focus):*

 This function can be used to display only a portion of the data, zooming on it bellow.
+Try dragging in this region.
+The grey selection box can be moved and resized.
+If the focused data looks flat, increase the selected window length.
-The user can manually define the time slice with the mouse actions ,while it will automatically set itself around the current time point with a default extent during playback.
+The selection will automatically set itself around the current time point with a default extent during playback.

 *Sortable Graphs:*

 Every selected time series from the volume is shown on a separate line and labeled based on its coordinates from the 3D space.
 Adding lines in this section can be done by clicking in the left area on the main quadrant.

+*Important notice*:
+While these time lines share the temporal axis they do not share the vertical one.
+The signal amplitudes are dynamically scaled so as to make the signal features visible.
+Amplitudes are *not* comparable among two of these signals.

 The lines are colored following the selected feature in "Color Lines by" at the top of the screen.
 They are then sorted automatically by one of the selected methods or manually, by dragging and dropping each line